asyncapi/generator/docs/usage.md

 weight: 20
 ---

-There are two ways you can use the Generator library.
+There are two ways you can use the Generator.
 Find your preferred method below:
 - [Generator CLI](#generator-in-cli)
 - [Generator library](#generator-library)